fortinet-fortisoar/connector-viriback-c2-tracker-feed/docs/ViriBackFeed.md

 ### Configure Data Ingestion

-You can configure data ingestion using the “Data Ingestion Wizard” to seamlessly map the incoming ViriBack C2 Tracker Feed data to FortiSOAR™ "threat intel feeds".
+You can configure data ingestion using the “Data Ingestion Wizard” to seamlessly map the incoming ViriBack C2 Tracker Feed data to FortiSOAR™ "Threat Intel Feeds".

 The Data Ingestion Wizard enables you to configure the scheduled pulling of data from the ViriBack C2 Tracker Feed into FortiSOAR™.
 It also lets you pull some sample data from ViriBack C2 Tracker Feed using which you can define the mapping of data between the ViriBack C2 Tracker Feed and FortiSOAR™.
 The mapping of common fields is generally already done by the Data Ingestion Wizard; users are mostly required to only map any custom fields that are added to the ViriBack C2 Tracker Feed.